setr/pychan/README.md

        - [x] body + file can POST
        - [ ] additional fields can POST (name, sage, spoiler, etc)
               - [x] name
+              - [x] email
               - [ ] sage
               - [ ] spoiler
-              - [ ] thread-title
+              - [x] thread-title
-- [ ] New Thread vs New Reply distinction (JS)
+- [x] New Thread vs New Reply distinction (JS)

 ### IMAGES
 - [x] Filename on server => hash.filetype
 - [x] Fail on duplicate file upload
 - [ ] Generate and link to thumbnails
-       - Need to look into this.
-Might be complex for getting them out of webms
+       - [x] image thumbnail
+       - [x] webm thumbnail
+       - [ ] spoiler thumbnail
-       - webms fail to load the second time they're expanded.
-I'm pretty sure this is flask's fault.
+       - [x] webms fail to load the second time they're expanded.
+I'm pretty sure this is flask's fault. ** works fine on nginx **
        - [ ] PDFs usually have a generic thumbnail.
 It would be much more useful if I could read out the first page, convert it to an image, and generate a thumbnail off that.
 - [ ] Full image on hover (JS)
        - Shouldn't apply to webms (it's annoying)
        - Shouldn't apply to PDFs
 - [ ] Inline expansion (JS)
        - [x] Image Inlined
-       - [ ] Webm Inlined
+       - [x] Webm Inlined
        - [x] PDF should not inline.
 Just target="_blank"
-- [ ] Thumbnails for webms
 - [ ] Spoiler
+       - thumbnail points to spoiler.jpg, and the flag in the db is there.
+No button to set it when posting though.
+- [ ] Youtube embed
+       - probably want this to be in the image section

 ### BODY TEXT
 - [x] Either move styling injection to client-side (JS) or save the parsed body-text to the db (PYTHON)
        -  Moved it to server side, storing both parsed and original text.
 Parses once on create, and if that thread future-referenced (replied to a post that does not yet exist), it reparses the post when that thread does exist.
        -  Can also probably add a cli function to reparse all posts, if you change up the regex or something.
 - [ ] \>>0123021 (you) (JS)
-       - [ ] Move post-ownership from session cookie to unsigned cookie, so JS can unpack (PYTHON)
+       - [x] Move post-ownership from session cookie to unsigned cookie, so JS can unpack (PYTHON)
             - It turns out session objects are read-only client-side, which is sufficient
             - Currently this is implemented, but from python's parsing
        - [ ] Detect ownership and inject ::after